bangtianliu/MatRox_RU/README.md

 MatRox is a code generator for generating efficient parallel HMatrix-matrix multiplication code, built on top of Sympiler.

 ## PPOPP'20 Artifact Description
+### Software and Hardware dependencies
+MatRox requires Intel C++ compiler and Intel MKL library as software dependencies.
+Meeting software dependencies, MatRox can run in any architecture.
+However, for running all datasets in the PPoPP20 paper, a machine with at least 40GB of RAM is required.

 The facilitate the replication of graphs in the PPoPP paper, some scripts are provided that will generate graphs of the paper on the two testbed architectures i.e., Hasewell and KNL nodes.
-Since the memory requirement for running all datasets are high and it is hard to find a local machine with that specification,  We provide login information to XSEDE Comet and Stampede2 servers to ensure all reviewers can run all datasets.
+Since the memory requirement for running all datasets are high and it is hard to find a local machine with that specification,  We provide login information to XSEDE Comet and Stampede2 servers to ensure all reviewers can run all datasets conveniently.

 To reproduce graphs on Hasewell which include figures 4, 5, 9, and 10:
 ```